garimadixit80/Adaptive-Network-Intrusion-Detection-System-NIDS-/README.md

 ### ✅ Live Packet Capture

-Using:

-* Wireshark
-* Npcap
-* PyShark

-Captures:

-* Source IP
-* Destination IP
-* Protocol
-* Packet Size

-and feeds traffic into the anomaly detection pipeline.
+Using Wireshark, Npcap, and PyShark.
+Captures Source IP, Destination IP, Protocol, and Packet Size and feeds traffic into the anomaly detection pipeline.

 ---